Azure/SynapseEnterpriseCodebase/readme.md

 This codebase is created to convert the infrastructure as code and automate the deployment of a enterprise grade Synaspe Workspace.

-We can test this codebase in two ways:
+We can test this codebase through the deploy.ps1 file
-1. Use the pipeline.yml and create your own Devops piepline (Azure Devops)
-2. Open a Powershell console and run the deploy.ps1 Usage : ./deploy.ps1 resourcegroup location environment projectcode
+1. Open a Powershell console and run the deploy.ps1 file Usage : ./deploy.ps1 resourcegroup location environment projectcode

 Now, we will explain each section of this deployment.